 myFunction(1, 2, 3);

-However, with the spread operator, you can pass an array of values and have them automatically unpacked as individual arguments:
+However, using the spread operator allows you to pass an array of values and have them automatically unpacked as individual arguments:

 <?php